 US warned Nevada not to use Chinese COVID tests from UAE

-DUBAI, United Arab Emirates (AP) — Documents obtained by The Associated Press show U.S. diplomats and security officials privately warned the state of Nevada not to use Chinese-made coronavirus test kits donated by the United Arab Emirates.
-Nevada ultimately never used any of the donated 250,000 test kits, even after a public relations push just days before by the UAE and a shadowy Emirati company called Group 42 to publicize the donation in April.
-Questions remain why the U.S. urged Nevada not to do.
-The State Department now says the tests are not a “threat to safety.”
-President Donald Trump and his administration remain locked in a trade war with China.
+DUBAI, United Arab Emirates (AP) — Documents obtained by The Associated Press show U.S. diplomats and security officials privately warned the state of Nevada not to use donated coronavirus test kits produced by a Chinese firm that is the world’s largest genetic sequencing company.
+The tests, from the firm BGI Group, were donated by a company from the United Arab Emirates that has partnered with BGI.
+The documents show U.S. officials raising concerns of China obtaining private information from those tested.
+Nevada ultimately never used any of the donated 250,000 test kits.
+BGI says it is not linked to the Chinese government and does not obtain private information from tests in the U.S.